 Information for Extra-provincial Police Officers:

-The IPA sets out a standard procedure for appointing a police officer from another Canadian jurisdiction as a police officer in Ontario.
+The Act sets out a standard procedure for appointing a police officer from another Canadian jurisdiction as a police officer in Ontario.

 There are two processes that may be followed:

-1. Standard Appointment Procedures (Part II of the IPA):
+1. Standard Appointment Procedures (Part II of the Act):

 - Request is made by the extra-provincial police officer’s commanding officer to an Ontario Appointing Official.